Marine protected areas went into effect on May 1, 2010, in California's north central coast.

 The network of MPAs:

-The adopted network of MPAs is the second region in the State of California to be completed, and went into effect May 1, 2010.
+The adopted network of north central coast MPAs is the second region in the State of California to be completed, and went into effect May 1, 2010.
 Continued monitoring, enforcement and education are essential for the success of these MPAs.